-At Holy Family we understand that students all develop and progress at different times.
-For some students we understand that a more bespoke pathway is required to ensure that the students are successful.
-If this applies to your child, the SEN department will contact you directly for a meeting where we will go through the curriculum offer for your child.
+At Holy Family we recognise that students develop and progress at different rates.
+For some students we understand that a more bespoke pathway is required to ensure success.
+If this applies to your child, the SEND department will contact you directly for a meeting where we will go through the curriculum offer for your child.